Healthy shopping made easy.

 Non-flavored milk offers a healthy boost of protein.
-Boot processed coffee creamers with our clean-eating Coffee Creamer.
+Kick processed coffee creamers to the curb with our clean-eating Coffee Creamer.

 48. Almond Milk

 Ground almonds make this milk alternative rich in antioxidants.
-Discover how yummy it can be in Chocolate-Cherry Almond Shake.
+Discover how yummy it can be in our Skinny Orange Julius.

 49. Coconut Milk

 Made from pressed coconut meat, this alternative delivers plenty of nutrients, like potassium, zinc, and folate.
 However, it’s high in fat so use it in moderation.
 Try it in Coconut Curry Cauliflower.